 Several users of the MiD service can share the same non-native identity for communication.

+The MiD service shall support GRUU and GRUU management as defined in IETF RFC 5627 [YY].

 The number of non-native identities used by a user using a single UE is implementation specific.

 If the user of the MiD service also subscribes to the MuD service then the user can use non-native identities on federated UEs.